The Committee on the Elimination of Discrimination against Women states that:

 Therefore, in this case, the state authorities heard the women’s voices, but not simply ignored their needs and requirements.

-In France and Italy, the health authorities have clearly declared that access to abortion is a health care service that has to be maintained during the pandemic and cannot be deferred.
+In France and Italy, the health authorities have clearly declared that access to safe abortions is a health care service that has to be maintained during the pandemic and cannot be deferred.
 Particularly, the French authorities have extended the time limit for performing medical abortions at home from seven to nine weeks.
 They also temporarily made it possible to buy contraception pills in pharmacies on the basis of a previous prescription without having to renew it.

 In the Netherlands, the Court of The Hague has refused to allow pregnant women to obtain the abortion pill outside of abortion clinics.
 Other states where the abortion procedure was previously accessible but where women now face various obstacles are Albania, Azerbaijan, Ireland, Spain and Turkey.